Our Toxic Food Supply

 I want to quote from the last chapter of the Meredith book.
 He writes, “As this book has revealed, deep space is an invariable killer.
 Whether the lethal source be radiation, weightlessness, disease, or the trauma of isolation, humans cannot exist for any length of time beyond the sheltering environment of Earth orbit.”

-He write further, “Nor is exploring deep space economically feasible.
+He writes further, “Nor is exploring deep space economically feasible.
 It is just not worth the massive expense of building the elaborate infrastructure of human deep-space travel and exploration.”

 We have already seen the negative health effects on astronauts even from lengthy stays on the International Space Station in relatively close Earth orbit.
 These are minuscule when compared to what would be experienced in year long or more trips at extreme distances from our home planet.